 One of the considerations in awarding a Faculty Research Assignment is the benefit that will accrue to the university.
 The recipient is, therefore, expected to return to normal duties at the University for at least one academic year—Sept.
 1 through May 31—following the FRA.
 A recipient who elects to leave the university without returning for an academic year, whether because of resignation or retirement, is obligated to reimburse the university for funds (gross salary plus fringe benefits) expended in support of the FRA.

-The recipient of an FRA is considered to be an employee of the university for the period of appointment.
+The recipient of a FRA is considered to be an employee of the University for the period of appointment.
 In consequence, the recipient’s W-2 will show his or her income and withholding tax for the period of the appointment.
 If the recipient elects not to return to the university, he or she is considered to be in breach of his/her contract with the university with the result that the repayment is considered a “penalty payment.”
 It is the recipient’s responsibility to inform the Internal Revenue Service of his or her situation and to negotiate with them any adjustments in reported income and withholding.